Design Funnel Steps Easily

 Custom Date Range

-It is the total amount of sales in your shop within the selected date range.
+It is the total sales in your shop within the selected date range.

 Gross Sales